Human papillomavirus infection: Head and neck cancers

 Oral infection with high-risk carcinogenic HPV types (most commonly HPV 16) is associated with an increasing number of head and neck cancers.
 This association is independent of tobacco and alcohol use.

-Sexually transmitted forms of HPV account for about 25% of cancers of the mouth and upper throat (the oropharynx) worldwide, but the local percentage varies widely, from 70% in the United States to 4% in Brazil.
+The local percentage varies widely, from 70% in the United States to 4% in Brazil.
 Engaging in anal or oral sex with an HPV-infected partner may increase the risk of developing these types of cancers.

 In the United States, the number of newly diagnosed, HPV-associated head and neck cancers has surpassed that of cervical cancer cases.
-The rate of such cancers has increased from an estimated 0.8 cases per 100,000 people in 1988 to 4.5 per 100,000 in 2012, and, as of 2015, the rate has continued to increase.
+The rate of such cancers has increased from an estimated 0.8 cases per 100,000 people in 1988 to 4.5 per 100,000 in 2012, and, as of 2021, the rate has continued to increase.
 Researchers explain these recent data by an increase in oral sex.
 This type of cancer is more common in men than in women.

 The mutational profile of HPV-positive and HPV-negative head and neck cancer has been reported, further demonstrating that they are fundamentally distinct diseases.